 If you read our article “An Interview With a Dental Assistant” you would see that some dental offices have, as a part of their employment and staffing procedures, a cross training program.
 This is a wise move, enabling dental assistants to obtain a richer understanding of the goals and objectives that exist throughout the dental office.

 In such an environment a dental assistant becomes privy to procedures within the administrative field, including billing practices, policies and dealings with the insured and uninsured.
-With such a course of action, a dental assisting job could easily transform into an administrative position if desired.
+With such a course of action, this job could easily transform into an administrative position if desired.

 Take the initiative in interviews for dental assisting jobs to ask about advancement opportunities and express that you may have such aspirations in the years to come.